hrrno/wp1/README.md

 #### 5: Online research file ordering system

 * An online prototype interface for MFR has been constructed and is undergoing refinement
-* Metadata from the registers will be used to generate specific data access requests
+* Metadata from the registers will be used to generate data access requests
 * Tooling will be constructed so to maximize ease of integration in partner projects